andrpavl/meal-sharing/README.md

 ## About this project

-This i a full-stack web application built with React, NextJS, NodeJS, MySQL.
+This is a full-stack web application built with React, NextJS, NodeJS, MySQL.

 This project was created during my studying at [HackYourFuture](https://www.hackyourfuture.dk) Aarhus.